How to work with SQL folders

 for the third field, etc.

-For example, a date range search would look like this:
+For example, a search by date range would look like this:

 datum >= '\1' and datum <= '\2'